 Cars are given superfluous amount of space and narrow bike lanes will not be enough especially with the many issues we see that arise with having bike lanes not physically protected.
 Also, intersections along N Figueroa, as seen between Colorado and York (and all the way to San Fernando) can be tricky to non-experienced cyclists.
 Bike boxes, dedicated bike signals, installing traffic circles/roundabouts can add a degree of comfort for cyclists and make them aware of how to behave at intersections– an element completely absent from LADOT’s plans for North Figueroa.

-Some might say that if the city acknowledges that cyclists are a good to have and cycling is to be encouraged the city needs to accommodate cyclists like they are important.
+Some might say that if the city acknowledges cycling is to be encouraged that the city needs to accommodate cyclists like they are important.
 More than this though, bicycle infrastructure is an issue of equality.
 Give people who choose to cycle the safety they deserve.
 A person’s safety or importance should not be disregarded or put second to the safety and importance of a person who chooses to drive a car.
-While standard bike lanes are welcome in many places, they are not convincing enough to get large numbers of people on bicycles.

 The plans the LADOT put forward are setting up a crucial part of NELA’s bike network for failure.
 It would be great to see LADOT implement experimental designs like colored bike lanes or protected bike lanes which have been shown elsewhere to benefit cyclists more than mere bike lanes.
 The least the city should do is to implement the road diet suggested by Joe Linton as it is more promising than LADOT’s own plans: it would bring the benefit of added parking for motorists, bike lanes on acceptable road surface for cyclists, greater buffer from moving cars for pedestrians and slow traffic to civilized speeds for the safety of all users.